 It also limits the level of heavy metals in packaging.

-Packaging is defined as any material which is used to contain, protect, handle, deliver or present goods.
+Packaging is defined as any material that is used to contain, protect, handle, deliver or present goods.
 Packaging waste can arise from a wide range of sources including supermarkets, retail outlets, manufacturing industries, households, hotels, hospitals, restaurants and transport companies.
 Items like glass bottles, plastic containers, aluminium cans, food wrappers, timber pallets and drums are all classified as packaging.

 The main packaging materials are glass, paper and cardboard, plastics, metals (aluminium and steel) and wood.

 Composite materials are made of paper, plastic and metal which could not be separated by hand.
 Composites are reported under their predominant material by weight.
 Other packaging materials are counted as ‘others’.